 Pettitt also noted the removal of interlinking explanation creating a succession of separate but interlinked images, and a preference for telling the story through direct speech rather than third person reportage.
 Lines from the ballad were also reformulated to create incremental repetition (e.g., ‘the very first stroke as they struck’) and a parallelism or ‘balancing’ of events (e.g., the words used in the mother’s ‘prophecy’ are echoed in the description of the father’s action when discovering the body); departures (William takes Maria Marten to the barn at the beginning while the father takes her away (dead) at the end – an inversion of the normal marriage rite; the opening conversation between mother and daughter is echoed in that between mother and father.
 The result is a depersonalisation of protagonists: they become less real, historical individuals than social archetypes; and an emphasis on relationships in which the mother-daughter dynamic takes centre stage.

 Given that ‘Maria Marten’ circulated first as a broadside and the evidence which suggests that this version is the origin of the later recorded versions, Pettitt’s work indicates that the ‘oral’ features identified by earlier collectors are indeed a function of oral song culture.
-He attributes the changes to the processes of memory and oral performance, which, he argues, ‘can be compared to the weathering of rock or the wearing of cloth to reveal the underlying structures and their patternings that hold the whole together’, or ‘the decay of a corpse in which the softer tissues disappear and reveal the skeletal structure beneath’.
+He attributes the changes to the processes of memory and oral performance, which, he argues, (using a structural metaphor which echoes 18th and early 19th century collectors) ‘can be compared to the weathering of rock or the wearing of cloth to reveal the underlying structures and their patternings that hold the whole together’, or ‘the decay of a corpse in which the softer tissues disappear and reveal the skeletal structure beneath’.

 Such research is of value in beginning to understand the changes that songs undergo as they circulate between print and oral transmission.
 Recent scholarship has begun to uncover the complex interplay of oral and literate practices at work within popular song cultures.
 Increasingly, the relationship between the broadside and the traditional ballad is seen less as one of corruption of oral ‘texts’ by commercial forces than as a ‘dynamic, mutual reinforcement’ in which the ‘oral and the written or printed word – function continuously in support of one another’ (Atkinson 2002, 25).
 Instead of a search for hard definitions, perhaps it is necessary to acknowledge the multiplicity of the ballad, simultaneously a part of literary and popular cultures, an early media phenomenon and a set of principles of oral creation which link the present with the distant cultural past.